Jeremy Jones (pool player): Personal life

+Jones starred in the sports documentary, "The Tale of Texas Pool", released on December 25, 2024.

 Professional career

 In 1994, he decided to go professional and toured all but 2 of the 50 states in the United States.
 In 1998, he won the U.S. Open One-Pocket Championship, and in 2003, he won the U.S. Open 9-Ball Championship.

 In January 2018, Jeremy Jones was inducted into the One Pocket Hall of Fame for his Outstanding Contribution to the Legacy of One Pocket.

 Jones was a commentator at the Matchroom Multi Sport 2021 US Open in Atlantic City, New Jersey.
 He also competed in the event.
 Jones has been captain of Team USA for the Mosconi Cup in 2020 and 2021.
 He was vice captain for Team USA at the Mosconi Cup in 2019.